Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

 Several methods have been proposed to mitigate the bias of \FedAvg caused by the heterogeneity across clients.
 These approaches typically fall into two categories: control variates-based methods \citep{karimireddy2020scaffold, mishchenko2022proxskip, malinovsky2022variance} and primal-dual proximal approaches \citep{sadiev2022communication, grudzien2023can}.
 These techniques allow for more local steps while complying with lower bounds on the number of communications required for federated learning \citep{arjevani2015communication}.

 Recently, it was found that \FedAvg\ suffers from a second type of bias known as \emph{iterate bias}.
 This bias appeared in multiple analyse of federated averaging \citet{khaled2020tighter,glasgow2022sharp,wang2024Unreasonable}, as an additional term that scales with the variance of the gradients and the number of local steps.
 This bias arises from the use of local stochastic gradients, similar to what was observed in previous work on \SGD \citep{pflug1986stochastic, dieuleveut2020bridging}.
-In this paper, we propose a new analysis of \FedAvg\ for strongly convex and smooth local objective functions, which provides new insights into the convergence and allows us to design a simple mechanism that reduces the bias.
+In this paper, we propose a new analysis of \FedAvg\ for strongly convex and smooth local objective functions.
+Our analysis gives new insights on \FedAvg's convergence and bias.
+It also allows us to design a simple mechanism that reduces the algorithm's bias.
 Our main contributions are as follows:

-\begin{enumerate}[label=$\bullet$] \item We start with a refined analysis of \FedAvg, with more than one local step, in the deterministic setting, where the local gradients are exact.
-We show that under these conditions and in the presence of client heterogeneity, \FedAvg\ suffers from a bias: it does not converge to the global optimum of the coalition, but rather to a point that lies in an $O(\gamma H)$ neighborhood of this optimum, where $\step$ is the step size and $\nlupdates$ the number of local updates.
-We derive a first-order expansion in $\gamma H$ of this bias, showing that the local drift phenomenon is not due to stochasticity. \item Second, we extend this analysis to \FedAvg\ with \textit{stochastic} gradients.
-Exploiting the Markov property of \FedAvg's iterates and assumptions similar to those in \cite{dieuleveut2020bridging}, we show that this sequence admits a unique stationary distribution and converges exponentially fast in the second-order Wasserstein distance.
+\begin{enumerate}[label=$\bullet$] \item First, we propose a refined analysis of \FedAvg, with any number of local step, in the deterministic setting, where the local gradients are exact.
+We recall that, in the presence of client heterogeneity, \FedAvg\ suffers from a bias: it does not converge to the global optimum, but rather to another point that lies in its neighborhood.
+Then, we derive an exact first-order expansion in $O(\gamma H)$ of this bias, where $\step$ is the step size and $\nlupdates$ the number of local updates. \item We then extend this analysis to \FedAvg\ with \textit{stochastic} gradients.
+We highlight the Markov property of \FedAvg's iterates, showing similarity with \SGD, as studied by \cite{dieuleveut2020bridging}.
+Leveraging this property, we show that, for any number of local steps, \FedAvg's iterates sequence admits a unique stationary distribution and converges exponentially fast in the second-order Wasserstein distance.
 This allows us to provide a sharp analysis of \FedAvg, establishing an explicit first-order expansion of its bias in $O(\gamma H)$.
-We show that the bias can be decomposed into two terms: one depending solely on the covariance of the stochastic gradients, and another one depending solely on client heterogeneity.
-The scaling of these terms is influenced by both \emph{gradient} and \emph{Hessian} dissimilarity, which extends existing results.
-Furthermore, our analysis does not rely on restrictive assumptions on the gradient noise, allowing for a polynomially growing gradient variance.
+We show that the bias can be decomposed into two terms: one depending solely on the covariance of the stochastic gradients, and one depending solely on client heterogeneity.
+The scaling of these terms is influenced by both \emph{gradient} and \emph{Hessian} dissimilarity, extending existing results.

 \item We propose a novel approach for mitigating bias, addressing both heterogeneity and stochastic noise using the Richardson-Romberg extrapolation procedure.
 In contrast to \Scaffold, this method does not use control variates, and thus does not incur additional memory cost at the client level.
 To the best of our knowledge, this is the first method capable of reducing the stochastic bias inherent in \FedAvg.
 We validate this approach numerically, demonstrating that it can outperform existing bias-correction techniques, such as \Scaffold, particularly in scenarios where gradient variance is substantial. \end{enumerate}